KnugiHK/CSharp-to-Programming/README.md

   * Correct any Logical Error.
   * Correct any Run-Time Error.
   * Create a new lesson or add some code.(I will try to understand it and use it in our lessons.)
-  * If you want to be a regular contributor, you should contribute atleast one time.
+##### If you want to be a regular contributor, you should contribute at least one time.
 Once your request being merged, you can request to be a regular contributor by leave comments in your pull request